cpiaulet/stctm/README.md

 You can fit any transmission spectrum (loaded into the code as a ```TransSpec``` object) assuming any variations from a straight line are due to the transit light source effect.
 In its current configuration, you can fit the contributions of spots and/or faculae, varying or fixing the temperatures of the heterogeneity components, as well as fit the surface gravity used for the photosphere and/or heterogeneity models.
 The code has the flexibility to handle Gaussian priors on any fitted parameter as well as linear or log-uniform priors on the heterogeneity covering fractions.
 You obtain a range of outputs including posterior samples (parameters, spectra), run statistics for model comparison, and publication-ready plots.

+The example dataset provided under `example/observations/` for *stctm* is a transmission spectrum of TRAPPIST-1 b (visit 1 from Lim et al., 2023 where I ran *stctm*) observed with JWST NIRISS/SOSS.
+The units are millimeters for the wavelength (hence the choice of `wavemm` for `spec_format`, see below) and ppm for the transit depth.

 ### Setting up a retrieval: Run instructions

 All the inputs you need to provide are specified in a ```.ini``` file, in a way similar to what I implemented for *smint* (github.com.cpiaulet/smint).